 Does the impact on revenue differ by geography?

-For most areas of the world, online spending has increased.
+For most areas of the world, online shopping and spending has increased.
 This increase has been higher in areas like the Nordics where average revenue has been at 166%.

 The United Kingdom has seen its online sales grow steadily from 90% average revenue at the beginning of March to 157% at the end of May.